Arkansas woman accused of killing husband over pornography

 PINE BLUFF, Ark.
-(AP) - A 69-year-old Arkansas woman has been accused of fatally shooting her 65-year-old husband in a disagreement over pornography.
+(AP) - An Arkansas woman is jailed after being accused of fatally shooting her husband in a disagreement over pornography.

-Jefferson County Jail records indicate Patricia Hill was booked for murder Saturday and is being held without bond.
-The records don’t indicate if she is represented by an attorney who could speak on her behalf.
+Jefferson County Jail records show that 69-year-old Patricia Hill was being held without bond Tuesday for capital murder.
+She’s accused of killing her 65-year-old husband, Frank Hill, on Saturday.

-Sheriff’s Maj.
-Lafayette Woods Jr. says she is accused of fatally shooting her husband, Frank Hill, shortly before 3 p.m.
-Saturday.
+Investigators say Patricia Hill told them the shooting occurred after she and her husband had a disagreement about video pornography he’d purchased.

-Woods says Patricia Hill told investigators she and her husband had had a disagreement about video pornography he had purchased and that she asked him to leave.
-When he refused, Patricia Hill allegedly retrieved a .22-caliber pistol and shot her husband in the leg and head.
+She says she’d asked him to leave.
+When he refused, she allegedly retrieved a .22-caliber pistol and shot her husband in the head and leg.

 Authorities say Frank Hill was pronounced dead at the scene.